Tel Aviv University Buchmann Faculty of Law

 Are classes taught in English?

 Yes.
-Each year Tel Aviv University offers about 30 classes in English, taught by TAU faculty members and by visiting professors from top law schools abroad such as Yale and Berkeley.
+Each year Tel Aviv University offers about 50 classes in English, taught by TAU faculty members and by visiting professors from top law schools abroad such as Yale and Berkeley.
 The majority of these courses will be offered on a quarter-based term system to allow incoming students for both the fall and spring semesters to be able to complete their studies prior to the next semester (or summer break) at their home institutions.
 These courses include subjects such as Intellectual Property in the Digital Age, International Taxation, and Advanced Contracts.
-A tentative course list for next year can be found here.
+View TAU's current term course offerings and current flyer for more details.

 What are the major strengths of the program?